-Hearing Aids Hearing Care Hearing Implants Diagnostics 2-4% 2-4% 10-15% 3-5% USD 6 billion USD 14 billion USD 1.8 billion USD 0.5 billion

-Hearing Healthcare ~4% USD 23 billion

-8-10% USD 6 billion

-Metrics Medium- to long-term outlook Organic growth For the Group, we aim to generate an organic growth rate above the market growth rate, which we estimate at around 4% per year in Hearing Healthcare and 8-10% per year in Communications.
-We thus aim to increase our market share in both segments.
-EBIT margin We aim to increase the EBIT margin in each of our business areas over time.
-For the Group as a whole, the EBIT margin is subject to changes in business mix as well as to acquisitions and exchange rate effects. Сарех On an annual basis, we expect to invest around 4% of the Group's revenue in tangible and intangible assets (i.e. excluding customer loans and acquisitions).
+Hearing Aids 2-4% USD 6 billion Hearing Care 2-4% USD 14 billion Hearing Implants 10-15% USD 1.8 billion Diagnostics 3-5% USD 0.5 billion ~4 lealthcare 1% 3 billion Communications 8-10% USD 6 billion Metrics etrics Medium- to long-term outlook Organic growth For the Group, we aim to gene estimate at around 4% per ye thus aim to increase our mark ar in Hearing Healthcare c and 8-10% per year in Con EBIT margin We aim to increase the EBIT r EBIT margin is subject to chai Сарех Capex On an annual basis, we expect to invest around 4% of the Group's revenue in tangible and intangible assets (i.e. excluding customer loans and acquisitions).
 Gearing We target a gearing multiple of 2.0-2.5 measured as net interest-bearing debt relative to EBITDA (NIBD/EBITDA).
 Capital allocation Subject to our gearing target, we will return any excess free cash flow after acquisitions to shareholders in the form of share buy-backs.

-^{}Our gearing target no longer excludes the impact of leasing.
+\Our gearing target no longer excludes the impact of leasing.
 The target remains unchanged if adjusted for the estimated impact of leasing on our gearing of 0.3.